confluentinc/cp-ansible/VARIABLES.md

 ### kafka_broker_group

-Only use to customize Linux Group Kafka Service user belongs to.
-Default user is confluent
+Set this variable to customize the Linux Group that the Kafka Broker Service user belongs to.
+Default group is confluent.

 Default:  "{{kafka_broker_default_group}}"